Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 13. Provide a multi-use case platform for the user.

-    1. The website can be used for numerous groups - such as: the office, sports team, gaming groups, etc. - with it's current core features.
+    1. The website can be used for numerous groups - such as the office, sports teams, gaming groups, etc. - with its current core features.

 ---